Bosch-0/Project-Muggle/README.md

+## Collaborate with researchers
+A recent square crypto design grantee Jamaal is conducting design research around who uses the Bitcoin Core wallet.
+I'll be actively collaborating with Jamaal when making design decisions around the Bitcoin Core wallet.
+Here is a link to his [Project Horizon](https://docs.google.com/document/d/1Z2D1Wn5tkQ-Scdp0n8qm2mnFvik1wnU3vcu1DZ1f9jo/edit#).

+A lot of research is also being conducted by the Bitcoin Design community in establishing a Bitcoin Design guide.
+I'll be actively applying insights relevant to the design of Bitcoin Core.

 ## Design QML based GUI
-This is a major project that will likely involve a big face lift of the GUI.
-However, switching to QML from widgets is still being discussed so this is on hold until that discussion unfolds. ([WIP PR](https://github.com/bitcoin/bitcoin/pull/16883)).
-It's likely I will have the design system established by the QML integration (if it happens) which I can apply to this design.
+This is a major project that will involve a big face lift of the GUI.
+Switching to Qt QML from Qt widgets (details above) is still being discussed so work on this is on hold until that discussion unfolds. ([WIP PR](https://github.com/bitcoin/bitcoin/pull/16883)).
+It's likely I will have the design system established by the QML integration (if it happens) which I can apply to the QML designs.
+Below are some rough ideas that I will be exploring for this design:

+- Aiming to design a very minimilist, possibly monochrome, to the point application.
+I think this aligns well with the neutral and conservative nature of the Bitcoin Core community.
+- Regarding features